arunsatyarth/OneMiner/README.md

 For instance, my prime motive behind the creation of this tool  was that I have a miner with both Nvidia and AMD cards.
 I was using Claymore miner for AMD and EWBF for Nvidia while mining Zcash.
 But sometimes when the newtwork is down the EWBF miner would die and never come back up.
 I had to manually launch it later.
 Writing scripts for everything was getting tedious.
 So I thought of creating this tool which would benefit everyone.

-I tried out things like Awesome Miner and Minergate but both being closed source I wasnt sure of its legitamacy.
-With this project I intend to create a one stop tool which can mine almost anything and in as little steps as possible.
+I tried out things like Awesome Miner and Minergate but both being closed source they wwere neither trustworthy nor extensible.
+With this project I intend to create a one stop tool which can mine almost anything and in as little steps as possible and which coule be extended by anyone to meet his needs.

 I would like to hear your feedback and thoughts if any.
 Please use the github issue tracker  to notify me of any issues or enhanement requests or send a mail to arun.satyarth@gmail.com.